AlexTS1980/COVID-LSTM-Attention/README.md

 # One Shot Model Using LSTM with Attention

+## Segmentation And Classification Results From The Paper:

 ### Segmentation Results (CNCB-NCOV Segmentation Dataset, (http://ncov-ai.big.ac.cn)

 |  \# Affinities	| AP@0.5 	| AP@0.75 	| mAP@[0.5:0.95:0.05] 	|